aksharasoman/notes_ml_projects/A collection of ML project titles.md

 - [ ] Book suggestion bot: Which book to read next?
 	- choose from genres
 	- last read books
-- [ ] Create a chatbot for Ojus's publication page: similar to adobe pdf ai - you can ask questions about his work and AI gives answers based on his
+- [ ] Create a chatbot for Ojus's publication page: similar to adobe pdf ai - you can ask questions about his work and AI gives answers based on his publications - similar to ai apps where we can upload pdf and interact with it - here we all upload multiple pdfs (or fine-tune on multiple pdfs)